dimau/Dimau/README.md

 # Dmitrii Ushakov
 - I am a **Front-End Software Developer** with over **10 years of experience in IT**.
-- While most IT professionals only speak in tech terms, I am very **capable of speaking with both technical and non-technical team members** including clients, managers, designers, analysts, and, of course, developers.
+- I am very **capable of speaking with both technical and non-technical team members** including clients, managers, designers, analysts, and, of course, developers.
 - I am most interested in working with startups, and in addition to my software development skills, I can help organize the work of the development team if necessary.
 - But most of all, I love to write code and figure out technical solutions.
 - You can check my Portfolio